mbj4668/erl.mk/README.md

 `rebar3` is used to build downloaded dependencies that need rebar.

+`zip` is used by default to generate escripts.

 ## Build

 By default, erl.mk uses erlc's compile server in order to speed up the